LotfiBendiaf/price_compare_website/README.md

 - start server python manage.py runserver
 enjoy it at http://127.0.0.1:8000

-* Hosting
+# Hosting
-pip install gunicorn
+- pip install gunicorn
-pip install django-heroku
+- pip install django-heroku
-pip freeze > requirements.txt
+- pip freeze > requirements.txt
 # login to your heroku
-heroku login
+- heroku login
 # create new app if one doesn't yet exist
-heroku create
+- heroku create
 # create a new postgres database for your app
-heroku addons:create heroku-postgresql:hobby-dev
+- heroku addons:create heroku-postgresql:hobby-dev
 # heroku master
-git push heroku master
+-git push heroku master
 # migrate your database to the heroku app
 heroku run python manage.py migrate
 # before you do this, make sure to add your SECRET_KEY to your env variables in your heroku app settings
-git add.
+- git add.
-git commit -m "Ready to heroku this sucker in the face." git push heroku master
+- git commit -m "Ready to heroku this sucker in the face."
+- git push heroku master